Contents

 Affordability

-Unlike most golf equipment that is purchased once and then used for many years, a golf ball is a product that has to be replaced often.
+Unlike most golf equipment purchased once and then used for many years, a golf ball is a product that must be replaced often.
 If you do not lose the ball, they tend to scuff and will need replacement.
 No golf ball is made to last forever.

 The prices of golf balls can vary tremendously between the various construction methods and brands.
 Choosing the most expensive balls available can make your round expensive if you lose a few balls.

-Golf balls can be expensive and typically come in packs of twelve, ranging from between $5-50 per dozen.
+Golf balls can be expensive and typically come in twelve packs, ranging from $5-50 $ per dozen.

 Brand

 You should base your decision on the construction type of the ball before selecting a brand that will suit your game.
-Once you have reached consistency in your golf game, you can become more brand conscious.
+You can become more brand-conscious once you have reached consistency in your golf game.
 Until then, keep an open mind and use the ball that suits your pocket and game.

 Construction